calvinmetcalf/immediate/README.md

 Note that Internet Explorer 8 includes a synchronous version of `postMessage`.
 We detect this, or any other such synchronous implementation, and fall back to another trick.

+Also note that Internet Explorer 10 has a bug relating to [refusing to yield the queue](https://github.com/cujojs/when/issues/197) which effects setImmediate, postMessage and MessageChannel

 ### `MessageChannel`

 Unfortunately, `postMessage` has completely different semantics inside web workers, and so cannot be used there.
 So we